 CITY COMMISSION MEETING

-INVOCATION: Pastor Steve Cole, First United Methodist Church, said a prayer asking God for guidance for the City and all government and City officials.
+INVOCATION: Pastor Paul Rooks, Grace Baptist Tabernacle, said a prayer asking God for guidance for the City, our Government and City officials.

 APPROVAL OF MINUTES AND APPROPRIATIONS/CONSENT AGENDA:

-Parker moved to approve the Consent Agenda.
+Bartelsmeyer moved the Consent Agenda.
 Adamson seconded.
 All voted aye.

 APPROVED CONSENT AGENDA.

 B. CITIZEN COMMENTS (Concerning Items Not on Agenda – 3 minute